at a glance

-Medicare Advantage is also known as Medicare Part C. Medicare Advantage plans are health insurance plans offered by private companies that have contracts with Medicare.
+Medicare Advantage (Part C) offers health insurance plans from private companies that have contracts with Medicare.

 Medicare Advantage plans need to meet Medicare’s standards and regulations.
-One critical regulation is that they must offer the same coverage as original Medicare (parts A and B).
+One important rules is that they must offer at least the same coverage as original Medicare (parts A and B).

-This means all Advantage plans must provide coverage for:
+This means all plans must provide coverage for: